What's the best first car for a teen driver?

 - 2005-2010 Honda Civic.
 As a previous Civic owner, I can say without a doubt that it’s the best car I ever owned.
 They’re mechanically sound and have a great resale value.
-If you take care of it, it can go over 250,000 and more.
-And, because it’s such a popular car, customizations can be relatively cheap.
+If you take care of it, it can go over 250,000 miles and more.
+Because it’s such a popular car, customizations can be relatively cheap.
 All in all, this is my recommended car choice for the first-time driver in your family.
 (IIHS crash test rating: Good)

 - 2012-present Ford Focus.
 It seems like the Focus has been in every good-to-own car list since its 1998 introduction.
 Its engine is a modest 2.0 liter, 160-horsepower inline four design.
-Ford may not always hit a home run on all of its models, but the Focus is for sure one of its best selling and longstanding bastions of top safety-rated vehicles.
+Ford may not always hit a home run on all of its models, but the Focus is for sure one of its best selling and long standing bastions of top safety-rated vehicles.
 (IIHS crash test rating: Good)

 2014-2015 Kia Soul.
 Often described as a “box on wheels” this car is certainly quirky.
 Its 130-horsepower engine is nothing to laugh about.
 A surprisingly roomy interior and high-level utility can be attractive to young drivers.
 Plus, what’s not to like about being unique?
 (IIHS crash test rating: Good)